sharedchains/camunda-modeler-plugin-multidiagram/README.md

 ## About

-This plug-in adds the ability to Camunda modeler to set on a multi-diagram bpmn, as Caller element for a Call Activity task, one of the processes inside the bpmn file itself.
+This plug-in adds the ability to Camunda modeler to manage multiple diagrams on a single bpmn file, as intended on BPMN specifications.
+Then it's possible to link, on a multi-diagram bpmn, as Caller element for a Call Activity task, one of the processes inside the bpmn file itself.

 ![plug-in screencast](./docs/screencast.gif "plug-in in action")

-Multi-diagram features are new to bpmn-js and camunda modeler, and are available on our [GitHub page](https://github.com/sharedchains/)

 ## Development Setup